 National Young Pianists competition Final.
 (Participants come from Australia Piano Word annual competition prize winners.)
 Be encouraged to perform and grow, build your confidence and win Big Prizes!

 AMEB workshop will inspire your learning and support achievement.
 Good opportunity to understand more about Music Assessment and Examinations.

 Enjoy Sauter Night with iconic food and fantastic music.

+All winners will receive certificates and trophies.
 Cash Rewards and Voucher Rewards are waiting for you!

 Award winning young pianists will be invited to perform at the concerts, at venues including Sydney Conservatorium of Music (16th Nov, 2019) and on the stage of Australia Piano World.
 The winners will also have the opportunity to be invited as special guest performers at next year’s Festival.

 Parent will enjoy the nice accommodation and beautiful journey with students.

 Artists and Judicators